entur/gha-artifactory/.github/README.md

 - Using the [Maven Publish Plugin](https://docs.gradle.org/current/userguide/publishing_maven.html)
 - `./gradle-properties` file at the root of your repository
 - `./gradle-properties` contains "version" variable with semver version format, e.g., "1.0.0"
+- Use after Gradle build to have the artifact ready for publishing
+- Use on main branch push events, to avoid pushing back to the repo unnecessarily

 ### Example